 outcrops to micro scale.

-One additional course has to be chosen out of the elective courses within the minor: Introductory Planetary Science, Hydrologie van Nederland, Introduction to Biogeosciences and Sociale geografie I.
+One additional course has to be chosen out of the elective courses within the minor: Introduction to Planetary Science, Hydrologie van Nederland, Introduction to Biogeosciences and Sociale geografie I.

 For specific details about the courses please check the studyguide.